What’s the difference between reconditioned or refurbished equipment and used equipment?

 For used equipment, we clean it and test it.
 We guarantee it to be in good working order upon delivery.

 Can you put reconditioned/refurbished scanners under a manufacturer’s warranty.

 Yes, all of our reconditioned/refurbished equipment are eligible to be put on a manufacturer’s service warranty.

 What does a warranty cover?

 Most manufacturer’s warranities typically cover parts and labor.
-Specific vary by manufacturer.
+Specifics vary by manufacturer.
 For our 30-day warranty, we include parts, labor and shipping.

 How do I know if a scanner is Windows 10 compatible?

 Most scanners with a USB interface will work under Windows 10.
 If in doubt, please inquire.

 What are the different types of interfaces for a document scanner?